 Bhopal-India (B-I) Process

-The Bhopal-India Process is one of the nine global initiatives on Criteria and Indicator approach for Sustainable Forest Management.
+The Bhopal-India Process is one of the nine global initiatives on Criteria and Indicators approach for Sustainable Forest Management.

-Its genesis is the “Regional Initiative for the Development and Implementation of National Level Criteria and Indicators for the Sustainable Management of Dry Forests in Asia” where nine countries of the Dry Zone Asia (Bangladesh, Bhutan, China, India, Mongolia, Myanmar, Nepal, Sri Lanka, and Thailand) participated held at IIFM Bhopal, India in November 1999.
+Its genesis is a Workshop “Regional Initiative for the Development and Implementation of National Level Criteria and Indicators for the Sustainable Management of Dry Forests in Asia” held at IIFM Bhopal, India in November 1999, where nine countries of the Dry Zone Asia (Bangladesh, Bhutan, China, India, Mongolia, Myanmar, Nepal, Sri Lanka, and Thailand) participated.

-Working on the Bhopal-India Process of 8 Criteria and 49 Indicators, India developed its National set of 8 Criteria and 37 Indicators for the Sustainable Development of its Natural Forests
+Working on 8 Criteria and 49 Indicators of Bhopal-India Process, India developed its National set of 8 Criteria and 37 Indicators for the Sustainable Management of its Natural Forests.

 Center for Sustainable Forest Management and Forest Certification

-Indian Institute of Forest Management (IIFM) has, at present, Ten centers dedicated to special focus areas for research.
-These centers pursue specific activities within the broad mandate of the Institute and provide research thrust in special areas of interest.
-One of these ten centers is the Center for Sustainable Forest Management and Forest Certification (CSFMFC).
+Indian Institute of Forest Management (IIFM) has, centers of excellence, each dedicated to focus on specialized areas of research within its broad mandate.
+One of these centers of excellence is the Center for Sustainable Forest Management and Forest Certification (CSFMFC).